rahat2020/Retro-blogsite-client/README.md

-Hello there welcome to the 'Retro blogs | website'.
+Hello there welcome to the 'Retro blogs | Blog - website'.

 In this project I have used React JS as front end and Node JS as my backend and used Mongodb as my database.
 Mainly I wanted to create a blog website like this one https://preview.colorlib.com/#magdesign and tried to make it as simple as possible.